Skip to main content

 Generally, most salt cellars were made with either gold – gilt interiors or glass liners, as salt is one of the few substances that can corrode silver.
 If your salts do not either have a gold – gilt interior or a glass liner, remove the salt after each use and wash it to remove any salt residue.

-George II Antique English Silver Salt Cellars
+Antique George I English Silver Salt Cellars

 $2,500.00 for the pair